ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-Taking on backyard beekeeping has been a steep and sometimes painful learning curve for Linda Cockburn, but it's another satisfying step towards self-reliance.
+Taking on backyard beekeeping has been a steep learning curve for Linda Cockburn, but it's another satisfying step towards self-reliance.

-There are more than 1500 species of native bees in Australia, with the vast majority choosing a solitary existence over that of a colony, making them unsuitable for hiving (see below).
-In contrast, the European Honeybee (apis mellifera) is ideally suited, hence the somewhat controversial introduction of eight hives to Sydney in 1822.
-National annual production is now between 17,000 and 25,000 tonnes from an estimated 600,000 hives – an average of 67kg per hive.
-Financially viable commercial producers will average 200kg – 250kg or more.
+There are more than 1500 species of native bees in Australia, with the majority choosing a solitary existence over that of a colony.
+This means they are unsuitable for hiving (see below).
+In contrast, the European Honeybee (Apis mellifera) is ideally suited, hence the somewhat controversial introduction of eight hives to Sydney in 1822.

 Pollinating crops and the production of honey is an estimated $2 billion a year industry in Australia.
 So you might think all was well.
 But as in many other areas of the world, it’s an industry in decline.
 Our beekeepers are retiring and there are few young beekeepers replacing them.
 Vital skills are being lost.

-Another potential threat to the industry is the varroa mite which has single-handedly caused a 25 per cent decline in the number of hives worldwide.
+Another potential threat to the industry is the varroa mite which has caused a 25 per cent decline in the number of hives worldwide.
 The North Island of New Zealand was claimed by the mite in 2000 and four years later it crossed the Cook Strait.
-Australia is the last varroa mite holdout – our geographical isolation has kept us safe.
-We also have escaped Colony Collapse Disorder, a new bee scourge that is attributed to major losses of bee populations in other countries.

 Starting out

-If you’re thinking of getting into beekeeping, a good first step is joining a local bee association; they flourish all over Australia and hold regular field days.
+If you’re thinking of getting into beekeeping, a good first step is joining a local bee association.
 It’s a great way to test your mettle and see if you are cut out for dealing with thousands of bees.
-They’ll also provide invaluable advice about your local and seasonal pollen sources, where to get beekeeping supplies, and provide assistance with getting you started with your first hive or ‘nuc’.
+They’ll also provide advice about your local and seasonal pollen sources, where to get beekeeping supplies, and provide assistance with getting you started with your first hive or ‘nuc’.
 There are many advantages to beekeeping.
 For a start, you will:

 • Increase pollination in your garden and local area.